ssc-dsai/Business_Requests_Parsing/README.md

    - **Older business requests before BR40000s might not work as expected due to directory structure inconsistency**
    - **French data is excluded for simplicity but can easily be added by changing a few keywords in the code**
    - **Parsed PDFs are not as accurate as parsed Excel files due to tool inability**
+   - **Dupilicated data may be stored in the directory due to data inconsistency**
    - agreement_ingestion.py contains the code to parse agreement approvals
    - BRD_ingestion.py contains the code to parse BRDs and generate summaries based of these BRDs
    - utils.py contains common utility functions shared by some of files